olavea/olavea/src/content/blog/2025/05/27-age-iphone.md

 ##

-If you set a false birth date for your child in the iphone, you'll keep control over the settings longer
+If you set a false birth date for your child in the iPhone, you'll keep control over the settings longer

 screen shots
 age-iphone